Tuesday 13th Mar 2018

 After surviving his Obscurus in the first film, Credence is certainly back, and with a new haircut and everything.
 (RIP bowl cut, we barely knew ye.)
 He is clearly becoming more powerful, and understandably has been left angry from the events of the first film…

-Back in New York, two men ride a carriage pulled by a troop of black, flying horses down the MACUSA building.
+Back in New York, two men ride a carriage pulled by a troop of black, flying horses.
 It looks like these horses are the same Thestrals we’ve seen in Harry Potter – magical winged horses that can only be seen by wizards or witches who have witnessed death.

 ‘I can’t move against Grindelwald…’

 We already know Grindelwald is set to make a ‘dramatic escape’, but here we see a shot of Grindelwald before that time, and judging by that beard, he clearly did spend a lot of time locked up.
 How on earth does he manage to evade MACUSA?